-We [i.e. the Audit Service] are [an] independent institution like the electoral commission and what we do is of interest to all.
-If an election is [held] and the results are manipulated it creates confusion... when it comes to public accountability, when moneys …cannot be accounted for, it creates a lot of problems for the people.
+If an election is [held] and the results are manipulated it creates confusion... when it comes to public accountability, when money …cannot be accounted for, it creates a lot of problems for the people.
 And every day on radio when [the citizens] are lashing the government, it’s all to do with accountability! ...The electorate, much as they want to have fair elections and have a government of their choice, are equally interested in making sure that their leadership is accountable to them.
 But the institution that provides assurance as to whether these politicians can be trusted or are corrupt does not have the support that the electoral commission enjoys… For elections it’s done every four years but for accountability it is every day.
 Politicians are given money every year …so every minute there’s a need for accountability!
 And yet the institutions to provide such assurance are handicapped.
-So while we welcome the idea of donor support [to] the electoral commission, we equally say that if …they [also] gave [that support] to the SAI [for example] they would better inform the electorate to make wise judgements as to who is elected in power! ...Very often they [donors] would make statements but they do not materialise.
+So while we welcome the idea of donor support [to] the electoral commission, we equally say that if …they [also] gave [that support] to the SAI [for example] they would better inform the electorate to make wise judgements as to who is elected in power! ...Very often they [donors] make statements but they do not materialise.

 This, and expensive reforms incorporating Northern systems unsuited to local conditions and needs, coupled to their low involvement, encouraged local beliefs that government accounting is not a major WB priority, despite it having consistently applied triggers and prior actions as conditionalities to instigate accountability and accounting reforms.
 Local civil servants often perceived this as rhetoric rather than a real desire for change, fueled by beliefs that IFIs’ prescriptions primarily serve the political and economic interests of “the big shareholders of the Bank, i.e. the big countries”; and good governance reforms stop short of challenging Ghana’s government.
-A WB official corroborated this: ‘I agree with you 100%.
-Me, I think some 90% of these development policy operations are just actions to manage… [governments].
+A WB official corroborated this: ‘I agree with you 100%..
+I think some 90% of these development policy operations are just actions to manage… [governments].
 Because invariably the governments don’t really meet those triggers.
 But we find a way to counter it to make sure they get the money.’
-A former TAD Head from Benin illustrated this: ‘When I was at the TAD, we produced a situational report on our finances and donors were not happy because the results did not meet their expectations.
-Basically, we did not meet a number of conditionalities, and I knew that the issues would be reflected in their report.
-But to my surprise, I didn’t know how they managed to produce a clean report and none of the issues was mentioned… I don’t know at what stage they cleaned it up.’